Aenteas/MCTS/README.md

 The transposition table implementation enables the user to specify a memory budget for the search tree.
 See details below.

-The goal of this project is to provide C++ implementation of the MCTS algorithm that can be deployed in different board game engines using custom configurations with little effort.
+The goal of this project is to provide C++ implementation that can be extended with different MCTS variations and deployed in different board game engines with little effort.

 ## Features

 * Exploartion strategy - Upper confidence tree (UCT-2) [2].
+Rapid Action Value Estimation (RAVE) [3].
-* Transposition table - Node recycling implementation from [3] adapted to linear probing transposition tables.
+* Transposition table - Node recycling implementation from [4] adapted to linear probing transposition tables.
 As a benchmark, there is a standard transposition table implementation with chaining
 * Rollout policy - Move-Average Sampling Technique (MAST) and random simulation policies.
 * Scheduler - Parabolic time allocation with early termination (when the best action can not change within the remaining time).
 The parabolic profile enables uneven time distribution (E.g. giving more budget on middle-game actions)
 * Game type - Omega accompanied by a [QT](https://www.qt.io/) graphical interface.